The manors of ERLEIGH – Maiden Earley

 The Whiteknights Park — The Chapel, A.D.
 1070.

-In the late 1800s, the Duke of Marlborough of Blenheim, the owner of the Erleigh Whiteknights (Herlie Regis) manor, caused this chapel on the grounds, then a ruin, to be re-built as a sham chapel in the Gothic style, standing at a distant point of view from the mansion across the park, standing as it did originally on the highest ground in a direct line.
+In the late 1700s, the Duke of Marlborough of Blenheim, the owner of the Erleigh Whiteknights (Herlie Regis) manor, caused the chapel on the grounds, then a ruin, to be re-built as a sham chapel in the Gothic style, standing at a distant point of view from the mansion across the park, standing as it did originally on the highest ground in a direct line.

 It is to this spot that the estate owes its name and not so much to its being the site of the Convent of Our Lady, with the Hospital for Lepers being at Reading.